 Staying the Course

-In his address to the workshop audience, 71-year-old Bill Adcocks, a former gas fitter said: "Look at me, I'm nothing special."
-The workshop was centred around a man who 44 years previously had set a course record of 2hr 11min 07sec in the Athens 'Classic'.
+In his address to the workshop audience, 71-year-old Bill Adcocks, a former gas fitter said: "Look at me, l am nothing special."
+The workshop was centered around a man who 44 years previously had set a course record of 2hr 11min 07sec in the Athens 'Classic'.

 A guided discovery

-Adcocks who took a Commonwealth Games silver medal behind Jim Alder in 1966 was by his own admission not a high achiever in his early years of competition.
-He recalled: "I was 48th in the 'National' as a first year youth.
+Adcocks who took a Commonwealth Games silver medal behind Jim Alder in 1966 was by his admission not a high achiever in his early years of competition.
+He recalled: "I was 48th in the 'National' as a first-year youth.
 It went from bad to worse.
-As a second year I think I was 78th."
+As a second year, I think I was 78th."
 This is why it is important to distinguish between (a) chronological age; (b) biological age and (c) training age.
-Inevitably, in junior races athletes are categorised on how old they are, but chronological age is a poor indicator of both biological maturation and how long someone has been training for.
+Inevitably, in junior races, athletes are categorised on how old they are, but chronological age is a poor indicator of both biological maturation and how long someone has been training for.
 Alder was a comparatively late developer who got it right when it mattered to him in the senior ranks.

-Progressive overload of athletic training can be split in (1) frequency, (2) intensity and (3) duration.
-In terms of the latter, notably when he began running in 1959, he covered around 30 miles per week.
+Progressive overload of athletic training can be split into (1) frequency, (2) intensity, and (3) duration.
+In terms of the latter, notably, when he began running in 1959, he covered around 30 miles per week.
 It wasn't until nine years later that he regularly surpassed 90 miles per week in training.
-From 1967 onwards there were regular weeks of 120 miles and more.
+From 1967 onwards, there were regular weeks of 120 miles and more.

 Threshold pace running

 With a comparatively modest mile best of 4min 15.2sec, Adcocks explained that most of his work during his marathon career was conducted away from the track and on the roads and over the country.
 “Almost all of my runs from 1965 onwards were done at a good pace.
-I never ran slower than 6 minutes per mile regardless of the distance and usually it was closer to 5 minutes.”
-This utilisation of threshold or ‘T-pace' running should according to Daniels (2005) be conducted at about 83-88 per cent of VO2 max, or 88-92 per cent of vVO2 Max in order to achieve an “elevated, yet steady state of blood lactate accumulation.”
+I never ran slower than 6 minutes per mile regardless of the distance, and usually, it was closer to 5 minutes.”
+This utilisation of threshold or ‘T-pace' running should according to Daniels (2005) be conducted at about 83-88% of VO2 max, or 88-92% of vVO2 Max to achieve an “elevated, yet steady state of blood lactate accumulation.”

 Tapering and rest